ADarkHero/G-Cracker/README.md

 Trys to crack md5-Hashes.

-To run the program, you only need the GCracker.zip.
-Extract it and just start the GCracker.bat!
+To run the program, download the latest release, extract it and just start the GCracker.bat!